Article 2 paragraph 9 of the Single Convention on narcotic drugs

 Article 2(9) of the Single Convention on Narcotic Drugs, 1961 is a treaty provision allowing countries to exempt from international drug control certains drugs "which are commonly used in industry for other than medical or scientific purposes" under specific conditions.

-This clause has long been used in the context of industrial hemp and has garnered attention more recently in various countries in discussions about the legalisation of recreational cannabis, coca leaf, and other controlled drugs in possible compliance with international drug law.
+This clause has long been used in the context of industrial hemp and cannabidiol and has garnered attention and some controversy more recently in discussions about the legalisation of recreational cannabis, coca leaf, and other controlled drugs in possible compliance with international drug law.

 Text

 Article 2 is titled "Substances under control."
 Paragraph 9 closes the article, providing the framework for the cases where substances are exempt from such control.

 The text of article 2 paragraph 9 reads:Parties are not required to apply the provisions of this Convention to drugs which are commonly used in industry for other than medical or scientific purposes, provided that: